Kara: Secret Love Review [Lilac]

 The whole situation is so dang sad and tragic that it almost brings me to tears.
 And ‘almost’ is the operative word.
 This drama didn’t bring on the waterworks like Missing You did for me, but it was still packed with a lot of emotion.
 And if I’m being completely honest here, not that I wasn’t in the first place, it’s easy to get swept up in the emotions and story of this drama.

-Of course Hyun Joon and So Yeol only interact a few more times before she’s discharged from the hospital.
+Hyun Joon and So Yeol, sadly, must say goodbye.
+Before she’s discharged from the hospital, she only interacts with Hyun Joon a few times.
 From the back of the taxi, she watches Hyun Joon in the distance outside of the hospital.
 I was sad to see all of it come to an end because I thought that Hyun Joon and So Yeol got along really well despite the age gap.
 Understanding is a pretty universal concept, but it was nice to see So Yeol take on more of an adult role towards the end of the series.
 As strange as it sounds, it felt like she grew up some in that hospital.

 - The tie-in between the title and the lilac bushes was a really nice touch.
 When Hyun Joon and his girlfriend arrived at the hospital, the lilac bushes were bare.
 But when So Yeol arrived, they were blooming and very fragrant.